Discover Arts and Humanities and Social Sciences

 - Year 12

-- Explore Arts & Humanities and Social Sciences subjects and the problems and issues they study through workshop events
+- Explore Arts & Humanities and Social Sciences subjects through lectures, workshops and online taster sessions.

 - Experience a three day residential summer school giving you a taste of life as a Sheffield student.
 Staying in student accommodation, you’ll take part in academic sessions, sports and social activities.

-- Participate in revision and academic study skills workshops to help with the transition to university
+- Participate in revision and academic study skills workshops to help you with the transition to university.

-- Visit major cultural destinations such as museums, art galleries and theatres
+- Visit cultural destinations such as museums and theatres.

 - Year 13

-- Discover 'A day in the life of a student' in your preferred subjects
+- 'A day in the Life' of a student in your preferred subjects.

-- Visit major cultural destinations with us such as museums, art galleries and theatres
+- Visit cultural destinations with us such as museums and theatres.

 Students who successfully complete the pathway will be eligible for a conditional offer for degrees at The University of Sheffield, subject to meeting prerequisits, with the exception of degrees in Medicine, Dentistry and Health.